wahaj4311/openappsec/README.md

 $ ./open-appsec-k8s-install
 ```

-For Kubernetes (NGINX or Kong) using Helm: follow [documentation](https://docs.openappsec.io/getting-started/start-with-kubernetes/install-using-helm-ingress-nginx-and-kong) – use this method if you’ve built your own containers.
+For Kubernetes (NGINX or Kong) using Helm: follow [documentation](https://docs.openappsec.io/getting-started/start-with-kubernetes/install-using-helm-ingress-nginx-and-kong) – use this method if you've built your own containers.

 For Linux (NGINX or Kong) using the installer (list of supported/pre-compiled NGINX attachments is available [here](https://downloads.openappsec.io/packages/supported-nginx.txt)):